GraphIt-DSL/graphit/graphit_eval/artifact_eval_overview.md

 ### Compile and Run Generated C++ Programs

-To compile a serial version, you can use reguar g++ with support of c++11 standard to compile the generated C++ file (assuming it is named test.cpp).
+To compile a serial version, you can use g++ with support of c++11 standard to compile the generated C++ file (assuming it is named test.cpp).

 ```
     #assuming you are still in the bin directory under build/bin.
 If not, just do cd build/bin from the root of the directory